-The Cleveland Indians have signed free agent catcher Omir Santos to a minor league contract.
+The Cleveland Indians have signed free agent catcher Omir Santos to a minor league contract, the team has announced:

 #Indians have signed CA Omir Santos to Minor League contract w/ non-roster invite to big league camp; split '12 between DET & COL org's— Cleveland Indians (@Indians) February 5, 2013

 Santos' new deal with the Indians includes an invitation to major league spring training as a non-roster invitee.

 Santos re-signed with the Detroit Tigers last offseason and appeared in three games for the club, collecting one hit over eight at-bats.
 The 31-year-old was granted free agency in June and soon signed on with the Colorado Rockies.

 Santos spent a majority of the season with the Triple-A affiliates of the Tigers and Rockies.
 Over 203 combined at-bats in the minors, the catcher hit .310/.318/.429 with 16 doubles and two home runs.